Tower Dominion Review

 WHAT IS TOWER DOMINION and why is it good?

 Tower Dominion is a very addictive game with a lot of strategic depth.
 In addition to the variety provided from the three different classes, thirty leaders, and end of wave offers, there is also a staggering amount of depth within each unit placed on the battlefield.
 Each unit or structure has three different levels of upgrades within that can drastically change how that unit or structure operates.
 Then there are the elevation levels that play an integral role in battle.
 The higher up a structure is the more effective it is and there are items that can raise the building height as well.
+There is also the ability to sell each unit and adjust your strategy on the fly if things aren’t going to plan.

 WHATS NOT GOOD ABOUT TOWER DOMINION?

-The story in Tower Dominion is paper thin, it’s Steam Deck verified, but the controls doesn’t feel natural or intuitive in handheld and there are a few gameplay choices I wish were different.
+There are a also few gameplay choices I wish were different.
 The first one is that when you have a lot of blueprints, they can become distracting at the bottom of the screen.
 I wish that they would all collapse into one folder titled blueprints, which could be opened at the clock of a button.
 It would make the visuals much less cluttered by the end of a busy round.

 VERDICT

 Tower Dominion isn’t the kind of game that you want to smash through to see the credits or find out what the story is, which is good, because it doesn’t really have one outside of defending the world from alien creatures.
-It’s the kind of game that you want to play to wind down after a long day as it somehow uses all of your brain, but doesn’t require deep thinking like other genres.
+It’s the kind of game that you want to play to wind down after a long day as it somehow uses all of your brain, but doesn’t require deep thinking.
 Each run can average about 20-30 minutes, but the time melts away.
-Tower Dominion might lack in certain areas, but it executes what it needs to flawlessly with an engaging gameplay loop that always begs for one more run.
-If you have an addictive personality, stay away from Tower Dominion.